SixLabors/docs/articles/imagesharp/colorandeffects.md

 ImageSharp also supports [`GrayscaleMode`](xref:SixLabors.ImageSharp.Processing.GrayscaleMode) when you need a specific conversion mode.

+Grayscale conversion is not just averaging red, green, and blue.
+Different modes weight channels differently, and those choices affect perceived brightness.
+Use a specific `GrayscaleMode` when output must match a known visual or analytical expectation.

 ## Apply a Sepia Tone

 Use `Sepia()` for a classic warm-tone effect: